DFRobot/DFRobot_BME280/README.md

-#BME280
+BME280
-DFRobot's Temperature、Pressure、Humidity and Approx altitude
+##DFRobot's Temperature、Pressure、Humidity and Approx altitude

+Note: It is best to use on the 1.8.x version

  * @file bmp280test.ino
  * @brief DFRobot's Temperature、Pressure、Humidity and Approx altitude